euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

 i.e. if the image shape is :math:`(H,W)` then the dataset shape should be :math:`(N_w\,H,W)` where :math:`N_w` is the number of colour planes.
 Like this we can map directly the data from storage to memory.
-The planar format is usually more suited for analysis purpose, but if we want to privilege the display then we could choose an interleaved format instead.
+The planar format is usually more suited for analysis purpose, but if we want to privilege the display then we can choose an interleaved format instead.
 However we cannot use an interleaved format if we consider there is an offset between the colour fields of view.

-To store the mosaic we could use a dataset per field of view or pack everything in only one dataset thanks to the data blocking to make this efficient and transparent.
-For example if the mosaic shape is :math:`(R,C)` then we could create a dataset of shape :math:`(R\,N_w\,H,C\,W)` with a chunk size of :math:`(h,w)` where :math:`(H, W) = (n\,h, n\,w)` and :math:`n \in \mathbb{Z}^{*+}`.
+To store the mosaic we can use a dataset per field of view or pack everything in only one dataset thanks to the data blocking to make this efficient and transparent.
+For example if the mosaic shape is :math:`(R,C)` then we can create a dataset of shape :math:`(R\,N_w\,H,C\,W)` with a chunk size of :math:`(h,w)` where :math:`(H, W) = (n\,h, n\,w)` and :math:`n \in \mathbb{Z}^{*+}`.
 Figure :ref:`mosaic-dataset` shows an example of a packed mosaic.
 The induced overhead will be smoothed by the fact the images are stored in chunks.